yviscool/Genesis/README.en.md

 // make.ts
 import { Maker, G } from 'genesis-kit';

+// The data generation script syntax is identical, even with a Go solution.
 Maker
+  .configure({
+    solution: 'std.go' // Tell Maker which file is your standard solution })
   // Case 1: Small numbers
   .case('Small Numbers', () => {
     const a = G.int(1, 100);